Bosnia & Herzegovina

 Affiliation

-U.S. Visiting Student Researcher participants should affiliate with accredited B-H institutions of higher education and pursue academic research at the graduate level in their fields of study.
+Study/Research participants should affiliate with accredited institutions of higher education in Bosnia and Herzegovina and pursue academic research at the graduate level in their fields of study.
 They may not undertake academic classes or hold on-campus work authorization.
-Grantees advance their academic work, establish professional contacts in their academic fields, gain international experience, personal enrichment, and help promote mutual understanding between the United States and BiH.
+Grantees advance their academic work, establish professional contacts in their academic fields, gain international experience and personal enrichment, and help promote mutual understanding between the United States and Bosnia and Herzegovina.

 Affiliation Fees/Tuition